coatyio/binding.mqtt.js/README.md

 To release a new version of this package, follow these steps:

-1. `npm run cut-release` - prepare a new release, including automatic versioning, conventional changelog, and tagging.
+1. `npm run cut-release` - prepare a new release, including automatic versioning, documentation generation, conventional changelog, and tagging.
 2. `npm run push-release` - push the prepared release to the remote git repo
 3. `npm run publish-release` - publish the package on npm registry.